RaphaelHebert/nsdpy/docs/main.md

 The sequences will be dispatched in different fasta files depending on their kingdom with the option **-k**.

     -c CO[1Ii] COX[1i]
-The program will filter the genes for which the annotation in the CDS fasta file or the Genbank file match the following regular expressions ( patterns): CO[1Ii] COX[1i].
+The program will filter the genes for which the annotation in the CDS fasta file or the GenBank file match the following regular expressions ( patterns): CO[1Ii] COX[1i].

 Example 3: